Nonprofit organizations must register with and be certified by the Oregon Secretary of State

 An exempt organization filing an Oregon Form 20 is subject to the greater of computed excise tax based on UBTI or Oregon minimum tax.
 For minimum tax purposes, include in "Oregon sales" only gross Oregon unrelated business income.
 Tax-exempt income is not included.

 A homeowners association organized and operated under IRC §528(c) may elect to be treated as a tax-exempt organization (ORS 317.067).
 The association must make the election no later than the time prescribed by law for filing the return.
 A copy of the Form 1120-H filed with IRS will constitute this election when filed with us.
 Tax-exempt status will only exempt the association from tax on the exempt function income, such as membership dues, fees, and assessments from member-owners of residential units in the particular condominium or subdivision involved.
-Oregon follows the federal definition of nonexempt function income.
+Oregon follows the federal definition of nonexempt function income for homeowners associations.

 An association filing Oregon Form 20 is subject to the greater of computed excise tax or Oregon minimum tax.
 For minimum tax purposes, include in "Oregon sales" only Oregon nonexempt function income.